jonescu/cv-app/README.md

--CV Application from The Odin Project built using create-react-app
+Basic CV generator application built using ReactJS as a project for The Odin Project course.